SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### sub/superset

+Hypo/hypernyms are types of lexical units.
-A hyponym is a more specific term than its hypernym.
+A hyponym is a lexical unit whose sememe's associated set is a subset of the set associated with the set of its hypernym.
-A hypernym ⊃ a hyponym
-[⟮hypernym⟯ [⟮c;hyponym⟯
+S⎵hypernym⎵ ⊃ S⎵hyponym⎵
-“Musical instrument” is a ⟮hyper(o)nym⟯ of “guitar” because a guitar is a musical instrument.
+“Musical instrument” is a ⟮hypernym⟯ of “guitar” because a guitar is a musical instrument.
-A hyponym that is the same word as its hypernym is ⟮An autohyponym⟯ A hypernym meant to be a hypernym for a specific set of terms|a cover term A hypernym may also be called an umbrella term or a blanket term.
+An autohyponym is a hyponym that is the same word as its hypernym. a cover term is a hypernym meant to be a hypernym for a specific set of terms.
+A hypernym may also be called an umbrella term or a blanket term.

 #### part/whole

-A holonym denotes a whole.
-A meronym denotes a part.
+Holo/meronyms are types of lexical units.
-seatbelt is a meronym of (e.g.) car which is its holonym.
+A meronym's sememe semantically is a part of a holonym's sememe. seatbelt is a meronym of (e.g.) car which is its holonym.
-A holonym can be explained by listing its meronyms unless it is a gestalt.
+A gestalt is a meronym that can't be adequately explained by listing its holonyms.

-## kinds of sememes

-### concepts

-#### concept hole

-A »concept hole« is an uncommon term for the need of certain concept, but there not being a word for it.

 ## associations between sememe-containers and sememes

-In semantics, mathematical logic and related disciplines, the principle of compositionality is the principle that the meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.

 ### indirect

 #### metonym

-A metonym is when something is referred to by the name of something closely associated with that thing.
+A metonym is a lexical unit where the expressed sememe is one closely assoicated with the sememe that is the conventional meaning of the word.
-Synechdoche is a form of metonymy where a part refers to a whole of something or a whole to one of its parts.
+Synechdoche is a type of metonym where the expressed sememe and conventional sememe have a part ↔ whole relationship.
-Pars pro toto is synechdoche where a part refers to a whole.
+Pars pro toto is a type of synechodoche where the conventional sememe is a part and the expressed sememe is a whole.
+Pars pro toto is a type of synechodoche where the conventional sememe is a whole and the expressed sememe is a part.
 Individual body parts are often used to refer to an entire body, constituting a pars pro toto: "skin" or "hide" ("save your skin" or "skin in the game" or "the teacher will have my hide"), "mouth" ("mouth to feed"), "head" ("head count")
-Totum pro parte is synechdoche where a whole refers to its part.
 An example for a totum pro parte is the word America for the United States.

-## Reference
+## types of sememes/meaning

-### Deixis
+### reference

-What is a word/phrase/inflection that depends on its context to be (fully) understood is called  ⟮deictic⟯
+#### deixis

+Deixis is when the reference of a linguistic item depends on the context.

-#### vs. indexicality
+##### vs. indexicality

 Deixis and indexiciality refer to the same phenomenon, unless a given author distinguishes them.
 Deixis is generally more commonly used in linguistics, and indexicality in philosophy.

-#### types of deixis
+##### types of deixis

 Deixis exixts mainly in three domains: personal deixis (people involved), spatial deixis (locations involved), temporal deixis (the time involved), discourse deixis (parts of the discourse).